 If your child’s worried…

-Your child may quickly get used to having asthma and take it in their stride.
-But some children feel frightened, especially if they have symptoms or an asthma attack.
+Your child may quickly get used to having asthma.
+But some children feel frightened, especially if they have asthma symptoms or an asthma attack.
 If your child is worried: